mekas/mb1313600022/README.md

 Reason: Please complete REST Endpoint information.

+Answer: In this project i will use Quran API ID (Licensed under MIT).
+I've also added REST Endpoint Information that i used in my own directory.

 ### 1313618006 (Agatha Marcella) Pending
 I like to propose an app that will display list of coffee shops with good ambience and can make people focus on work.